Lees Court Project

 Members aplenty at the Badlesmere Bottom dig today, the word has escaped that we have some interesting archaeology to be investigated.

 Day 3 on site and time to start digging in earnest (in very compact clay in actual fact!), The first 'slot' of the season was opened on a very innocuous looking linear in trench 1.
+The first couple of spades produced some Iron Age potter which puts a whole different perspective on the trench.
+Any thoughts of a quick clean-up, record and shut-down were quickly put to one side.

 Much progress made by the KAS Project Team at Lees Court today.